 Dependents - The GI Bill allows eligible veterans to transfer part or all of their benefits to a dependent family member.
 Xavier is one of the universities they may attend.

-The Center for Veterans Affairs is a place where Xavier's veterans can stay connected with the University by connecting with each other.
+The Student Veterans Center is a place where Xavier's veterans can stay connected with the University by connecting with each other.
 The Center features a lounge, television, ping pong table, computer lab and large screen monitors and staff offices.

 At Xavier, you'll get the same high-quality education that's signature to our campus.